Particular/docs.particular.net/tutorials/quickstart/tutorial-extending-the-system.md

 In [Part 1 of this tutorial](/tutorials/quickstart), you saw that publishing events using the [Publish-Subscribe pattern](/nservicebus/messaging/publish-subscribe/) reduces coupling and makes maintaining a system easier in the long run.
 Then, in [Part 2](/tutorials/quickstart/tutorial-reliability.md) you saw how to handle failures gracefully.
 Now, let's look at how you can add an additional subscriber without needing to modify any existing code.

 {{NOTE:
-If you didn't already, download the quick start project in the [previous lesson](/tutorials/quickstart), you can download it now:
+If you didn't already download the Quickstart solution in the [previous lesson](/tutorials/quickstart), you can download it now:

 downloadbutton
 }}